 It’s a jobseeker market out there, folks, and even when it wasn’t competitive, it was still hard to find great talent.
 Cutting the new hire off the second you get a “yes” is the worst thing you can do to make them feel secure and productive in the new office.
 Take the time to integrate them into the company, and they’ll be more inclined to stay.

 13. Increase the likelihood that new hires will informally recruit others to the organization.

 If your new employee was happy with the process and is happy with the new job, then they will be happy to share that information with friends, family and former coworkers.
 Hello employee referral super charge!

 See, that wasn’t so bad was it?
-And hammering out the details so that your fresh new employee onboarding program is successful won’t be so bad either.
+And hammering out the details so that your fresh, new onboarding program is successful won’t be so bad either.
 Get your ducks in a row, follow these rules and start onboarding new employees with some confidence!